alexjohnj/geographyas/_posts/population/2012-01-14-migration.md

 - Discrimination agains ethnic groups & minorities which can lead to civil unrest and extremism.
 - Calls for control on immigration.
 - Entrenchment of attitudes which may encourage fundamentalism.

+## Immigration Control

+### On The Mexico - USA Border

+- 9,150 border control agents.
+- Use of electronic equipment such as heat sensors, night vision goggles, air vehicles & Black Hawk helicopters.
+- Multiple operations to keep mexican immigrants out; Operation Rio Grande in the El Paso; Operation Gatekeeper in San Diego; Operation Hold-The-Line in El Paso; and operation safeguard in Tucson.

+### In Other Areas

+- Limiting the number of migrant workers at the source.
+- Insisting on boundary arrangements.
+- Preventing illegal crossings e.g Sea patrols between Florida and Cuba.
+- Returning ineligible asylum seekers.
+- Use of holding bases for visa checks.